FFNet: MetaMixer-based Efficient Convolutional Mixer Design: Proposed Method

 \subsection{FFNification}

-While in the Sec.~\ref{sec: FFNs_are_kvm}, we have shown that both self-attention and FFN can be interpreted within the query-key-value mechanism, we note that self-attention (or local window-attention~\cite{liu2021swin}) requires labor-intensive tuning and is less efficient in vision domains compared to FFN-based convolutional mixers~\cite{liu2022convnet, tan2019efficientnet}.
-Hence, to incorporate the computational benefits of FFNs in diverse scenarios and further validate the significance of the MetaMixer beyond self-attention, we perform architectural surgeries that replace computationally intensive operations in self-attention with efficient alternatives.
+Although we have shown that self-attention and FFN can be interpreted within the query-key-value framework, we note that self-attention requires labor-intensive tuning and is less efficient in vision domains compared to FFN-based convolutional mixers~\cite{liu2022convnet, tan2019efficientnet}.
+Hence, to incorporate the robust computational benefits of FFNs and further validate the significance of the MetaMixer, we perform architectural surgeries that replace computationally intensive operations in self-attention with efficient alternatives.
 We refer to this process as \emph{FFNification}.
-Specifically, we show that replacing the expensive pairwise dot-product in query-key/coefficient-value interactions with depthwise convolution is feasible, and that softmax is no longer an essential component.
+Importantly, we show that replacing the expensive pairwise dot-product in query-key/coefficient-value interactions with depthwise convolution is feasible, and that softmax is no longer an indispensable component.

-The most critical aspect of the FFNification process is leveraging depthwise convolution for query-key and coefficient-value interactions.
+The most critical aspect of the FFNification is employing depthwise convolution for query-key-value interactions.
 In self-attention, as inter-token module, each query (token) interacts with all instance-specific key-value pairs through dot-product operations.
 In contrast, with depthwise convolution, a query (channel) interacts with static key-value (kernel) in a sliding window manner. \emph{FFNified attention}, therefore, utilizes key-value pairs to compute local similarities and aggregate information (see Fig.~\ref{fig:FFNification} (a-b)).

 Leveraging convolutional interaction is not only efficient but also benefits from inductive biases such as locality and weight sharing across positions, which reduces model complexity and aids in learning translationally equivalent representations.
-To enlarge the receptive field, we mainly utilize a 7$\times$7 kernel size for image recognition tasks, while for other tasks, the kernel size is adjusted based on the characteristics of the modality or task.
-Moreover, to enhance performance without increasing inference cost, we leverage a structural re-parameterization~\cite{ding2021repvgg}, training an additional small kernel branch (e.g., 3$\times$3) alongside a large kernel, which are subsequently merged into the large kernel during inference (see Appendix \ref{app_sec: reparam} for a detailed description).
+To enlarge the receptive field, we mainly utilize a 7$\times$7 kernel size for image recognition tasks, while for other tasks, the kernel size is adjusted based on the characteristics of the modality and task.
+Moreover, to enhance performance without inference overhead, we leverage a structural re-parameterization~\cite{ding2021repvgg}, training an additional small kernel branch alongside a large kernel, which are subsequently merged into the large kernel during inference.